jrblom2/Franka-Emika-Admittance-Control/README.md

 Available executables are as follows and all require the robot IP:

 `admittance`: the primary point of the project.
 Sets up sensor and uses data to perform admittance control while keeping the EE locked to XYZ only.
 So no roll, pitch, or yaw.
+Additionally takes an option for what mode to run: TRACK is the defualt behavior while SPRING and SPRINGDEMO can be used for testing.

 `white_light`: impedance control example